-Sportsbooks are copycats by nature, which means privately-run online sportsbooks in Canada are bound to start with the same odds on UFC fights you see at traditional sportsbooks in Las Vegas.
+Sportsbooks are copycats by nature, which means privately-run and provincial-lottery-run online sportsbooks in Canada are bound to start with the same odds on UFC fights you see at traditional sportsbooks in Las Vegas.

 Of course, this is why you should always look around the internet for the best price on a bet, because there is value to be found even if you’re only comparing odds at a couple of different online sportsbooks.

 UFC fight odds can change.
 If there’s news on the fighters that could impact the outcome, but it’s not enough for a fight to be cancelled, as a break in training routine or some type of injury, oddsmakers will adjust the line.

 There’s no telling when this will happen and although it may impact what you think of the fight, any bets you already placed will be locked in at the odds as they were when you placed the bet.